History of The South Hampton Roads Bar Association

 Juvenile and Domestic Relations District Court.
 In Norfolk General District Court, Gwendolyn Jones Jackson is the first black woman appointed as a judge.
 Raymond A. Jackson, her husband, is the first black judge appointed to the U.S. District Court in the Eastern District of Virginia.
 Arenda Wright Allen is the first

-Among the lawyers from Norfolk who have gone on to outstanding achievements are Elaine Jones, first black woman graduate of the University of Virginia Law School (and sister to Judge Gwendolyn J. Jackson), who was the first female Director Counsel of the NAACP Legal Defense Fund, now retired.
-John Charles Thomas, first black to make partner in a majority law firm at Hunton & Williams, and first black justice of the Supreme Court of Virginia, who resigned and returned to private practice at Hunton & Williams.
-James Benton, first black judge on the Court of Appeals of Virginia, who was a partner at Hill Tucker and Marsh when he was appointed, now retired.
+Among the lawyers from Norfolk who have gone on to outstanding achievements are Elaine Jones, first black woman graduate of the University of Virginia Law School (and sister to Judge Gwendolyn J. Jackson), who was the first female Director Counsel of the NAACP Legal Defense Fund.
+John Charles Thomas, first black to make partner in a majority law firm at Hunton & Williams, and first black justice of the Supreme Court of Virginia.
+James Benton, first black judge on the Court of Appeals of Virginia, who was a partner at Hill Tucker and Marsh when he was appointed.
 Alfonso Carney, the first black corporate secretary of Philip Morris.
-Leroy Roundtree Hassell, Sr. was elected to the Virginia Supreme Court and in 2002 became the first black chief justice and the first chief justice that was elected by his colleagues on the court.
+Leroy Roundtree Hassell, Sr. was elected to the Virginia Supreme Court and in 2002 became the first black chief justice.
 He served two four year terms until Jan 31, 2011, before his death in February 2011.
-SHRBA members have participated in the Sickle Cell Walk in 2008 and 2010, and served as mentors to students at Ruffner Middle School in Norfolk, Virginia among their community activities.